It4innovations/hyperqueue/docs/jobs/jobs.md

+The main unit of computation within HyperQueue is called a **Task**.
+It represents a single computation (currently, a single execution of some program) that is scheduled and executed on a worker.

-To compute something using HyperQueue, you have to create a **Job**.
-It is a unit of computation management – you can submit, query or cancel jobs.
-Each job consists of one or more **Tasks**.
-Task represents a single computation (currently, a single execution of some program) and is an indivisible unit of scheduling and computation.
+To actually compute something, you have to create a **Job**, which is a collection of tasks (a task graph).
+Jobs are units of computation management - you can submit, query or cancel jobs using the CLI.

 !!! note

     This section focuses on **simple jobs**, where each job contains exactly one task.
 See [Task arrays](arrays.md) to find out how to create jobs with multiple tasks.

 ## Identification numbers
 Each job is identified by a positive integer that is assigned by the HyperQueue server when the job is submitted.
 We